programmfabrik/easydb-documentation/content/technical/api/objects/_index.en.md

 ### Path part: asset version selection

 Only valid in combination with **file**.
 Defaults to version "original".

-This setting is ignored if the file is accessed directly through `id`.
+> Note: This setting is ignored if the file is accessed directly through `id`.

 There are two options:

 |URL path|description|